notmooncalf/notmooncalf/README.md

 - **HTML / CSS,** Basic Website Design (25%)
 - **ShoeBox,** Texture Ripper (100%)

-### niche areas of experience:
+### areas of experience:
 - **Firearms,** good knowledge of small-arms and their workings
 - **Ammo,** extensive knowledge about the working and reloading of ammunition
 - **Sub Rosa,** Modding Community, contributed and modded in several firearms
-- **ROBLOX GFX,** I used to make graphics for ROBLOX groups, creating scenes with avatars
+- **ROBLOX GFX,** I used to make graphics for ROBLOX groups, creating Blender scenes with avatars
-- **ROBLOX Animations,** 3D Blender animation using ROBLOX avatars, using a simple 6-bone character
+- **3D Animation,** 3D Blender animations using (mostly) ROBLOX avatars, with a simple 6-bone character
 - **Worldbuilding / Character Design,** experience in discussing worldbuilding, designing and grounding characters into a world, and designing a surrounding space that fits them
+- **Digital Art,** experience with Digital and Traditional art as a commitment since 2015, from environment to character art, assets, textures, and in-game posters
 <!--
 **notmooncalf/notmooncalf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.